EconomicSpaceAgency/EconomicSpaceAgency/Glossary.md

 ### <a name="Synthetic finance">Synthetic finance</a>

-Finance that uses financial instruments that are built out of or on top of other financial instruments
+Finance that uses financial instruments that are built out of or on top of other financial instruments.

+Synthetic finance is a technology for the fungible distribution of risk and cash flow, thus lending its operators a veritable method for self-arranging their own economic attractors, and their own refrains.

+Securitization, abstractly, is a technology for the deterritorialization of risk and cash flow, and is therefore quite easily reengineered as an instrument for the dynamical creation and distribution of common equity.

+Financial Derivatives, too, are chocked-full of intensive economic properties.
+Options, for instance, facilitate any number of customizable bilateral exchanges between those who write and issue new options and those who accept and exercise them.

 ## <a name="T">T</a>